 It was the largest meteorite fall ever recorded in Britain.
 It still is, and the best-documented one, thanks to them.

 Another of those burning hot fragments went through the roof and several floors of a factory, and one unfortunately through a man’s dream.
-As others were getting ready for Christmas, Percy England decided to bring some freshness into his life and bought a brand new Vauxhall Viva for him and his family not long before the holidays.
+As others were getting ready for Christmas, Percy England decided to bring some freshness into his life and bought a brand new Vauxhall Viva for himself and his family not long before the holidays.

 Jack Meadows, a longtime admirer of astronomy and with a great interest in “space garbage,” was working nearby in Leicester but came as soon as he could to Barwell and interviewed some of the people right there and then.

-England was one of them and according to Meadows, he believed his car was vandalized by hooligans at first.
+England was one of them.
+According to Meadows, he believed his car was vandalized by hooligans at first.
 “One man had the bonnet of his parked car hit… and had initially been sure it had been thrown by a couple of boys up the road.
 It did not cheer him up to find out he was wrong.”
 As the story goes, his car was insured and covered for acts of vandalism, but it wasn’t insured for meteorite strikes.
 The insurance company saw it as an “act of God” and refused to pay a dime.
 Supposedly, he then visited the local church and asked the priest what his master had to say about this, and if they would be willing to repair the damage.
 But according to all accounts, albeit an interesting twist, this part seems a bit exaggerated and unlikely that it happened.

 Jack Meadows was among the few who were part of the team that found some of the fragments of the Barwell Meteorite.
 There were just a few, but enough to suspect it was something more than just another meteor.
-One of the pieces held inside it a marble that was believed to be even older than first thought.
+One of the pieces held a marble that was believed to be even older than first thought.
 It was assumed that it was a part of another asteroid that clashed with the one that fell.
 And that one was believed to be formed when our solar system was born.

 The recovered examples are kept at the Natural History Museum and it is assumed that there are even more of them out there.
 In contrast to England, nostalgic people in Barwell kept souvenirs for themselves and are still reluctant to let go of them or sell them, even after all this time.

-“It’s the debris from the birth of our solar system,” explained planetary scientist Leigh Fletcher from the University of Leicester for the BBC News Magazine.
+“It’s the debris from the birth of our solar system,” explained planetary scientist Leigh Fletcher from the University of Leicester for BBC News Magazine.
 “It’s no wonder people keep a piece of it tucked away in a box.”